Tim-Kirkwood/SyntenyQC/README.md

 **What do I do?**

 ```
-conda create --name syntenyqc_env pip python=3.12.9
+conda create --name syntenyqc_env pip python=3.12.9 numpy=1.24 scipy=1.10
 conda activate syntenyqc_env
 pip install SyntenyQC
 ```

 **Why do I do it?**

 You should install SyntenyQC within a virtual environment to make sure it doesn't interfere with any other software you have installed ([read more here](https://stackoverflow.com/q/41972261/11357695)).
 There are various options for working with virtual environments, but I use `conda` - see their tutorial [here](https://docs.conda.io/projects/conda/en/stable/user-guide/tasks/manage-environments.html#).
 As `SyntenyQC` is uploaded to the Python Package Index ([PyPI](https://pypi.org/)) and not Anaconda (yet - also, how is [`conda` different from Anaconda](https://stackoverflow.com/questions/30034840/what-are-the-differences-between-conda-and-anaconda) and [whats the relationship between `pip` and PyPI?](https://stackoverflow.com/questions/74307171/does-pip-only-use-pypi-or-does-it-use-other-domains-to-find-packages)), we will set up an environment using `conda`, install `pip` in that environment, and then install `SyntenyQC` using `pip` (note, Python can be any version between 3.10.0 and 3.12.9 inclusive).
+You need to install `numpy` and `scipy` as well, because they are needed by the `networkx` dependency, but aren't included when that dependency is downloaded for SyntenyQC because of a mistake in the SyntenyQC TOML (the document that tells `pip` what to install).
+This TOML issue is fixed in SyntenyQC version 2.

 **Software you need to install manually**